reflexive-communications/appearancemodifier/README.md

 - Additional Note Text - This text will be displayed below the submit button.
 - Petition Message - This text will be added as default text in the petition message field in the activity profile.
-- Target number of signers - Currently unused.
-Needed in the progressbar feature.
+- Target number of signers - This value is used in the progressbar as maximum.
+- Display signers block - How to display the current number of signers (just the number, or progressbar when the target number is also set) and where (top, bottom, don't display).
 - Custom social box - The sharing options will be replaced with a custom one, that only contans twitter and facebook share option.
 - External url to share - This url will be shared from the social boxes.
 Only applied when the custom social box also applied.